joinpursuit/AC_4_Web/units/html/lessons/dom_1/dom1_update.md

 2. Link an external JavaScript file path with code like `<script src="./main.js"></script>`.

 Typically, `script` tags are placed inside of the `head` tag of an HTML file.
-However, when a web browser that is parsing an HTML document meets a `script` tag, it will immedidately run the JS.
-This can be a problem if your JS is referring to an HTML element that has not yet been parsed by the broswer.
+However, when a web browser that is parsing an HTML document meets a `script` tag, it will immediately run the JS.
+This can be a problem if your JS is referring to an HTML element that has not yet been parsed by the browser.
 There are a couple of different ways to get around this problem such as moving the script tag to the line before the closing `</body>` tag, adding an _event listener_ that waits for the whole file to load before starting the JS file, or adding the word _async_ to the `script` tag.
 These will be discussed in more detail later, but for now you should just be aware of this problem.
 If you'd like to read more about `script` placement please read this StackOverflow [answer](https://stackoverflow.com/questions/436411/where-should-i-put-script-tags-in-html-markup)

 ### The Window Object